 NOW: The Obama administration has created a couple of web sites for people to report on anyone who disagrees with Obama's policies, and social media, such as Facebook and Twitter, are monitored for criticisms of Obama and his policies.

 While campaigning in 2008, Obama said, “We cannot continue to rely on our military in order to achieve the national security objectives we’ve set.
 We’ve got to have a civilian national security force that’s just as powerful, just as strong, just as well-funded.”
 That idea seems to be slowly coming to fruition.
-Ominously, the Federal Emergency Management Agency (FEMA) is building detention centers around the country, while the Department of Homeland Security (DHS) is buying armored check point huts, acquiring hundreds of millions of ammunition rounds, and is sending up a fleet of airborne drones to patrol America's skies.
+Ominously, the Federal Emergency Management Agency (FEMA) is building detention centers around the country, while the Department of Homeland Security (DHS) is buying armored check point huts, distributing armored vehicles to local police, acquiring hundreds of millions of ammunition rounds, and is sending up a fleet of airborne drones to patrol America's skies.

 Local police departments have been turned into paramilitary organizations with armored vehicles and upgraded weapons.
 Routine police activities result in heavily armed SWAT teams descending on people's homes, even for domestic disturbances.
 In increasing numbers of cases, any semblance of resistance (such as when police raid the wrong address) results in the shooting of innocent people and, routinely, their inoffensive dogs.